MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/frames.md

 WebView2 currently supports top-level iframes.
 WebView2 supports APIs to interact with iframes.
 In WebView2, you can:
 * Find out when iframes are created.
 * Find out when iframes are navigating.
-This works the same as state machine Navigation events for WebView2 apps.  link to diagram.
+This works the same as state machine Navigation events for WebView2 apps.
-* Communicating between the host app and iframes.
+* Communicate between the host app and iframes.
-* Allow bypassing x-frame options.<!-- TODO: Dev/SME: do we want to explicitly have this point?  https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Frame-Options -->
+* Allow the app to ignore the `X-Frame-Options` HTTP response header.

 An API is required for WebView2 for frames, because you can't create a WebView2 frame object from the app.
 This API is required, for the app to be able to interact with frames, which are transient.
 Without this API, WebView2 wouldn't have access to frames.
 For example, `executeScript` requires having the frame object, to interact with the frame.